hadihamed/Disaster-Response-Project-DSND/README.md

 This project is to train a model for categorizing messages received by disaster response teams.
 The model is then deployed in a web-app, where we can also see visualizations of the training data the model was built on.

-The model is trained on real-world data received from disaster response teams.
+The model is trained on real-world data received during disaster events, and is intended to be used to categorize new messages, so that they can be directed to the appropriate relief agency.

 ## Details